 - Minolta MD 50/1.4 gives us a very nice result and can be used in real photography with no doubts.
-But it’s not a news, we know this lens very well.
-All another are unusable.
-Ok, ok, may be Super Rokkor is not so bad as other, but anyway it’s not enough for digital photography.
-The main idea – avoid to use all these LTM lenses wide opened if the object is not in the center of frame.
+But it’s not news, we know this lens very well.
+All another is unusable.
+Ok, ok, maybe Super Rokkor is not so bad as other, but anyway it’s not enough for digital photography.
+The main idea – avoid to use all these LTM lenses wide opened if the object is not in the center of the frame.

 For closed apertures: